About opals

 How are the opals formed and how do you know the difference between different opals.

-Opal was formed 20-100 million years ago, when there was a large inland sea in Australia.
-Without going into too much detail, opal is formed from a solution of silicon dioxide and water.
-Water has run down through the soil and absorbed silica from the sandstone.
-This silicon-rich solution has deposited in cracks and cavities caused by natural faults or the breakdown of fossils.
+Opal was formed 20-100 million years ago when there was a large inland sea in Australia.
+Without going into too much detail, opal is formed from a solution of silica and water.
+Water has run down through the earth and absorbed silica from sandstone.
+This silica-rich solution has deposited itself in cracks and cavities caused by natural faults or the decomposition of fossils.
 As the water has disappeared, it leaves behind a silica deposit.
-This cycle is repeated over very long periods of time and eventually opal is formed.
+This cycle repeats over very long periods of time, and eventually opal is formed.
+A solid opal has a 6-12% water content.
 Some of the cavities have been plant material or animal bones.
-Therefore, we can sometimes find opalized bones, teeth and shells from prehistoric times.
-If you look at an opal through a microscope, there are small elevations in the opal.
-It is the height difference and the distance between the elevations that give the different play of colors when the light is refracted.
-You can compare it to making facets on diamonds, to give a play of color.
+This is why we can sometimes find opalized bones, teeth and shells from prehistoric times.
+If you look at an opal through a microscope, there are small ridges in the opal.
+It is the height difference and the distance between the ridges that give the different colors when the light is refracted.
+You can compare it to making facets on diamonds to create a play of colors.
 The opal just has it from nature.

-Solid opals are opals that have been ground and polished from raw opals directly from the earth.
-The raw opal is not treated in any way other than it is cut and polished.
+Solid opal - are opals that are cut and polished from raw opals directly from the ground.
+The raw opal is not treated in any way other than being cut and polished.
 There are several different varieties of solid opals.
-These are Boulder opals - white opals also sometimes called milk opals - black opals - and Crystal opals.
-They are described in their respective sections.
+A solid opal is approximately 6.5 on the Mohs scale.
+All the loose opals for sale on our webshop are solid opals.

 Boulder opal

-Boulder opal (natural type 2 opal) - found in a large area of Queensland Australia from Longreach down to Quilpie Winton and Yowah.
-It is different from all other Australian opals as it has an ironstone as the host stone.
-The opal color or color bar itself is usually so thin that the opal grinder retains some of the ironstone as a background on the opal.
-Because of the thin color bar, many boulder opals are flat stones.
-Boulder opal gets its name from the way it is excavated.
+Boulder opal is found in a large area of Queensland, Australia from Longreach down to Quilpie, Winton and Yowah.
+It is different from all other Australian opals in that it has an ironstone as its host stone.
+The colour bar itself is usually so thin that the opal cutter retains some of the ironstone as a background on the opal.
+Boulder opal gets its name from the way it is mined.
 It comes up in large blocks of ironstone, called boulders.
-Other types of opal are Yowah nuts (the opal sits as a core in the center of a stone) or matrix opals (small lines of opal that run through the stone)
+Other types of opal are Yowah nuts (the opal sits like a core in the middle of a stone) or matrix opals (small lines of opal running through the stone)